×

 It’s always easier to break down difficult concepts into chunks spread out over several sessions than attempt to tackle the beast in one, long shot.

-For example, if you’re teaching students how to differentiate between the three different French verb groups, it’s perfectly fine to start with first group verbs one week and then gradually introduce second and third group verbs over the coming weeks.
+For example, if you’re teaching students how to differentiate between the three different French verb groups, it’s perfectly fine to start with first group verbs for one week and then gradually introduce second and third group verbs over the coming weeks.

 Stimulate all four language skills